Bai Langning

-Bai Langning (白朗宁 (Bái Lǎngníng), born 17 April 2002) is a Chinese professional snooker player.
+Bai Langning (白朗宁 (Bái Lǎngníng), born 17 April 2002) is a Chinese former professional snooker player who, in 2023, received a ban of two years and eight months from professional competition after committing match-fixing offences.

-Bai is among ten Chinese players currently suspended from the professional tour amid a match-fixing investigation.
+In December 2022, Bai was suspended from the professional tour amid a match-fixing investigation.
 In January 2023, the WPBSA charged him with being concerned in fixing a match.
+Following an independent disciplinary tribunal, Bai was banned from professional competition until 6 August 2025.
+Investigators revealed that prior to the match-fixing he had accrued debts of £15,000.

 Career

 Early career

 Bai Langning was born in Jilin, and started playing snooker at the age of 7.
-After showing great talent at a young age, he moved to Shenzhen in 2015 and was coached by Roger Leighton at the Wiraka Academy, joining students Luo Honghao, Fan Zhengyi, Chen Zifan, Chang Bingyu and Wu Yize, who all went on to become professional players.
+After showing great talent at a young age, he moved to Shenzhen in 2015 and was coached by Roger Leighton at the Wiraka Academy, joining students Luo Honghao, Fan Zhengyi, Chen Zifan, Chang Bingyu, and Wu Yize, who all went on to become professional players.
 Leighton described Bai's style as 'like a young Judd Trump'.

 In September 2018, Bai Langning won a CBSA tour event in Foshan, beating Au Chi-wai in the final.
 He attributed this win to his improved safety play, and commented that his next goal was to become a professional player.

-In 2019 Bai Langning was awarded a two-year professional tour card, finishing second on the CBSA China Tour amateur rankings, behind Chang Bingyu.
+In 2019, Bai Langning was awarded a two-year professional tour card, finishing second on the CBSA China Tour amateur rankings, behind Chang Bingyu.
 The pair moved to Darlington in the UK, as part of the Q House Academy managed by Chusak Phetmalaikul.

 2019/20 season

 Bai's professional career started slowly, with only two wins against Jimmy White and James Cahill, an amateur.
 In the Shoot-out, Bai made a 72 break, but his opponent Daniel Wells managed to equalise the score.
-The frame was decided by a blue ball shoot-out, which Bai fluked, but such flukes were unfortunately not permitted in this format.
+The frame was decided by a blue ball shoot-out, which Bai fluked, but such flukes were, unfortunately, not permitted in this format.

 With the COVID-19 outbreak, Bai returned to China, and did not return for the resumption of the season.
 He finished the season ranked 121.